Outer Banks North Carolina, USA Travel Guide

 Create a packing list and begin gathering your items to avoid last-minute rush.

-Secure these essential reservations well in advance.
+Secure these essential reserve a long time in advance.

 Gain useful knowledge before you depart.